The Sun Isn’t Yellow: A Mind-Bending Dive into Light, Space, and the Lies Our Atmosphere Tells

 And sometimes, that processing creates myths so sticky they end up on Crayola labels.

 At sunset, the sun’s light travels through even more of the atmosphere than at noon.
 That means the shorter wavelengths get scattered so hard, they don’t even show up.
-What’s left?
-The warmest colors…red, orange, pink.
+What’s left after the scattering is the warmest colors: red, orange, pink.
 The long, slow notes of the sun’s color song.

-We ooh and ahh and take pictures and write poems.
+We ooh and ahh and take pictures and write poems about the shades of oranges.

 The sunset is just light, filtered through air and dust and distance.